Youssef En-Nesyri: Sevilla

-In January 2021, En-Nesyri scored hat-tricks in home wins over Real Sociedad (3–2) and Cádiz CF (3–0).
+In January 2021, En-Nesyri scored hat-tricks in home wins over Real Sociedad (3–2) and Cádiz (3–0).
 On 9 March 2021, he scored a brace in a 2–2 away draw against Borussia Dortmund in the second leg of the Champions League round of 16; however, Sevilla were eliminated as they lost 4–5 on aggregate.
 On 14 March, he scored the winning goal in a 1–0 win over Real Betis in the Seville derby.
 On 4 April 2021, En-Nesyri marked his hundredth match played for the team against Barcelona.
-On 22 April 2021, En-Nesyri became the highest scoring Moroccan in La Liga history with his goal in a 1–0 victory against Levante.
+On 22 April 2021, he scored the only goal in a 1–0 victory against Levante, thus becoming the highest goal scoring Moroccan in a single La Liga season with 17 goals, surpassing Youssef El-Arabi's 16 goal mark, he ended the season with 18 La Liga goals.
+In the 2022–23 UEFA Europa League, En-Nesyri scored a brace in a 3–0 victory against Manchester United in the quarter-finals.
+Three days later, he scored the winning goal in a 2–1 victory against Valencia.
+On 11 May 2023, En-Nesyri scored Sevilla's first leg goal in a 1–1 draw away at the Juventus Stadium against Juventus in the Europa League semi-finals.